 Schuyler’s original plan to invade Canada fell short upon the death of General Montgomery and the Patriot force’s failure to capture Quebec.
 Upon the American troops’ retreat to Crown Point and the evacuation of Fort Ticonderoga, General Horatio Gates attempted to claim precedence over Schuyler and sought Schuyler’s dismissal from service.
 The matter was taken up in front of Congress and Schuyler was superseded in August of 1777.
 Schuyler requested a trial in military court to prove his case.
 Schuyler was acquitted on all charges in 1778, but his reputation was still damaged.
 He resigned from military service in April of 1779.

-Upon his departure from military service he reentered politics and served first as a delegate from New York to the Continental Congress from 1797 to 1781 and then three terms in the New York State Senate from 1781 to 1797.
-He served a term as a United States Senator from New York but lost his seat to Aaron Burr, who’s campaign was backed by enemies of Schuyler.
-Alexander Hamilton was enraged by the Schuyler’s loss, as Hamilton backed his campaign due to his support of New York ratifying the Federal constitution.
+Upon his departure from military service, he reentered politics and served first as a delegate from New York to the Continental Congress from 1779 to 1781 and then three terms in the New York State Senate from 1781 to 1791.
+He served a term as a United States Senator from New York but lost his seat to Aaron Burr, whose campaign was backed by enemies of Schuyler.
+Alexander Hamilton was enraged by Schuyler’s loss, as Hamilton backed his campaign due to his support of New York ratifying the Federal constitution.

 In addition to being a political ally of Schuyler’s, Alexander Hamilton married Schuyler’s daughter, Elizabeth, in 1780.
 Once Hamilton regained control of New York State politics, Schuyler won back his seat in the United States Senate from Aaron Burr in 1797.
 Schuyler served only a few years of his term before resigning due to poor health.
 Philip Schuyler died on November 18, 1804.